 Social-emotional skills help a child learn values such as cooperation and empathy and enable them to understand, manage, and express their emotions better.
-So, use these activities to help your child learn valuable skills that would hold good for them throughout their lives.
+These skills are also essential for connecting with others because they help us build healthy relationships.
+So, use these activities to help your child learn valuable skills that would benefit them throughout their lives.

 From the moment a baby is born, they begin learning social-emotional skills.
 Here’s how social-emotional development activities benefit preschoolers and toddlers (1):

 - Children with stronger social-emotional skills cope better with daily tasks.

 - They have a better grasp of various academic subjects.

 - Their social approach and facial expressions are more appealing.

 - A child with stronger social-emotional skills may be professionally more successful later in life.

 - It has a long-lasting effect on problem-solving skills and self-discipline.

 - The child can maintain healthy friendships (2).